ronny-antoon/AccessoryModules/README.md

 ## Introduction

 The AccessoryModules Library simplifies the management of various accessory modules in ESP32/Arduino projects.
 It provides abstract interfaces for controlling accessory states, offering methods for turning on/off, toggling, and checking the current state and more as more accessories will added.
+These modules are designed to be controlled through a relay module and a button module, with the flexibility to trigger status changes either through user input or app commands.

 ## Features